shawn-dsilva/mern-todo-list-project-mgmt-app/README.md

 # List-Wala

+⚠ Update 3rd April 2021 : React and NodeJS packaged updated/fixed using npm audit, Packages updated may have breaking changes, If running the code in this repo causes any issues, send me an **e-mail** ⚠

 List-Wala is a Fully Free & Open Source, Dockerized, To-Do List and Project Management web app, supporting user authentication, routing, protected routes, descriptions, status changes, checklists and deletions, Fully responsive across Desktop, Tablet and Mobile.
 Live Demo on https://demos.shawndsilva.com/list-wala